mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 format.
 Changed or missing rows are shown in a standard format of GRID, CSV, TAB, or VERTICAL.

-To specify the databases to compare, use the notation db1:db2 or db.
-In the latter case, the databases to compare have the same name; this is a convenience notation for comparing databases on two servers.
+Use the notation db1:db2 to name two databases to compare, or, alternatively just db1 to compare two databases with the same name.
+The latter case is a convenience notation for comparing same-named databases on different servers.

 The comparison may be run against two databases of different names on a single server by specifying only the :option:`--server1` option.
 The user can also connect to another server by specifying the :option:`--server2` option.
-In this case, the database or database object pair align such that db1 (or db1.obj1) are taken from server1 and db2 (or db2.obj2) are taken from server2.
+In this case, db1 is taken from server1 and db2 from server2.

 Those objects considered in the database include tables, views, triggers, procedures, functions, and events.
-A count of each object type can be shown with the :option:`-vv` option.
+A count for each object type can be shown with the :option:`-vv` option.

 The check is performed using a series of steps called tests.
-The utility is designed to stop on the first failed test but the user may specify the :option:`--run-all-tests` option which causes the utility to run all tests regardless of their end state.
+By default, the utility stops on the first failed test, but you can specify the :option:`--run-all-tests` option to cause the utility to run all tests regardless of their end state.

 Note: Using :option:`--run-all-tests` may produce expected cascade failures.
 For example, if the row counts differ among two tables being compared, the data